-Anything is possible when you only accept the best, even if it takes some second chances.
-Four stories of white hot romance from bestselling author, Wendi Zwaduk.
+Anything is possible when you only accept the best—even if it takes some second chances.
+Four stories of white hot romance from bestselling authors, Wendi Zwaduk and Megan Slayer.

 SIMPLY THE BEST

 Can this seasoned officer accept what he never knew he wanted?
-She longs to wrap herself in his muscle-bound arms, but can a chance encounter really be simply the best?
+The saucy librarian longs to wrap herself in his muscle-bound arms, but can a chance encounter really be simply the best?

 SATURDAY NIGHT SPECIAL

 He drives fast, lives on the edge and loved once, but things ended in disaster.
-Can he accept the woman who holds his heart, despite all of their gagged past?
+Can he accept the woman who holds his heart, despite all of their jagged past?
 She never intended to leave him, but life got in the way.
-Is coming to terms with her past the key to winning the love of her life back?
+Is coming to terms with her past the key to winning back the love of her life?

 BEST I EVER HAD

 All she wanted was a pint of ice cream, not to be a witness to a double murder.
 Good thing she has not one, but two sexy men willing to keep her safe.
 Sam and Quint had it all until she came along.
 Can these three find love beyond the bedroom or will things go up in flames?